 It is of higher quality than polyester (see picture below), but as you can imagine, it costs more.
 Still, it is considered an inexpensive material.

-Nylon-made clothing is smooth and soft, retains its shape and colour over time, and it is easy to maintain/wash.
+Nylon-made clothing is smooth and soft, it retains its shape and colour over time, and it is easy to maintain/wash.
 Nylon pieces are machine washable (on cool settings), tumble dry on low and ironed also on low.
 Steaming is not recommended.

 Nylon accounts for approximately 11% of synthetic production.